Part of the complete guide to understanding addiction

 - Other bizarre behaviors

-Alongside this list of symptoms, people have expressed having certain spiritual experiences when taking hallucinogens.
-Some people mention having experiences with God, stating God spoke to them, for example.
+Alongside these physical symptoms, people express having certain spiritual experiences when taking psychedelics.
+Some people mention having experiences with God, stating that God spoke to them, for example.

-Suppose the person continues to use hallucinogens; these effects can turn into other negative long-term effects.
-If you are on any antidepressants or antipsychotic medications, you may be particularly susceptible to such effects.
+If a person persists in using hallucinogens, the above symptoms can produce negative, long-term effects.
+If you are on any antidepressants or antipsychotic medications, you may be particularly susceptible to such reactions.

 Hallucinogen Abuse, Overdose, and Fatality Rates